 Take photographs on a nature hike.

-Meet new people at a yoga class or fitness center.
+Meet new people at a yoga class or fitness centre.

-Watch a favorite movie or TV show while on the treadmill.
+Watch a favourite movie or TV show while on the treadmill.

 Instead of chatting with a friend over coffee, chat while walking, stretching, or strength training.